warrickball/climb-tre.github.io/docs/mscape.md

 * A FASTQ file containing the sequencing reads.
 * A CSV file containing the metadata associated with sequencing the sample.

+Sequencing data must be dehumanised.
+The ingest pipeline will reject uploads that have too much human data.

 ## File naming convention

 The base filenames should be of the form